NEWS & NOTEWORTHY INFORMATION

 preferences' list, I'll check it over to make sure that I can meet your

 requirements.
 If you listed any queries, I'll respond accordingly.
 In

 certain situations, I may also advise you on a need to basis.
 However, while

 I offer advice, the

 7. While neither of us would want to exchange umpteen e-mails for no good reason, it may well be necessary to communicate a few times to ensure that we are both agreed on all of the details.
 Leaving things to chance is definitely not my way of doing things.
 Please do remember that as much as I can advise you and suggest suitable alternatives in keeping with your knife's main intended use, the final choice is always down to you - I cannot decide for you!
 After all, it is your very own unique Custom knife, for your use and enjoyment and for the pleasure that comes from owning something that is hand made just for you.
 I am merely the means to a mutually satisfactory and fulfilling end...

 (aka - Frenchy) PS: Please note that I'm

 unable to communicate via the phone as not only will I not get much

 need to have a written record of everything relating to your knife

-build to help ensure I don't deviate from what we agreed on.
+build to help ensure that I don't deviate from what we agreed on.